 For the examples in this guide, we're going to use a Screen Tap patch.
 This patch will detect the tap of someone's finger on the device's screen, and output a boolean signal.
-You could use any other patch that outputs a boolean signal - like a facial gesture recognition patch, or another interaction patch.
-To see what kind of signal a patch outputs, check the insert menu in the Patch Editor.
+You could use any other patch that outputs a boolean signal — like a facial gesture recognition patch, or another interaction patch.
+To see what kind of signal a patch outputs, check the Patch Editor menu.

 You can use the If Then Else and Switch patches to switch between 2 options in response to an interaction from the user.
 In this example, we'll use these patches to change the color of a material in the scene each time a tap is detected on the device screen.

 You'll also need a to create a consumer patch representing the property you want these patches to change.
 For this example:

 If you select the If Then Else patch and expand the blue box at the bottom of the patch, you'll see it can output different types of data.
 Select Color.

 If, for example, you were using these patches to switch between two animations, you'd select Animation Data instead.

 Next to Then and Else, click the color symbols on the patch to choose new colors for the material.